Online Anxiety Therapy That Actually Works

 • Dr. Brewer presents groundbreaking research on the mechanisms of anxiety and offers mindfulness-based techniques to break the cycle of worry.

-Author's Website: Dr. Jud Brewer
+Website: Author Dr. Jud Brewer - Mindfulness & Anxiety

 • Dr. Carbonell explains how anxiety tricks the brain while providing valuable strategies to break the cycle and heal chronic worry.